CNAG-Biomedical-Informatics/cbicall/README.md

     - Error: `Error parsing text SAM file.
 Not enough fields; File /dev/stdin; Line 105120626...`

-        Certain SRA‐derived or dbGaP datasets can contain duplicate reads.
+        Certain SRA-derived or dbGaP datasets can contain duplicate reads.

         When piping BWA output into `AddOrReplaceReadGroups`, you may need to remove secondary (`0x100`) and supplementary (`0x800`) alignments.